-Yolanda McRae just completed her second season as an assistant coach for the Razorbacks, having joined the program with head coach Courtney Deifel prior to the 2015-16 season.
+Yolanda McRae completed her sixth season as an assistant coach in 2021 for the Razorbacks, having joined the program with head coach Courtney Deifel prior to the 2016 season.
 McRae was part of Deifel’s coaching staff at Maryland.
 Along with her time at Maryland, the Dublin, Ga., native has previous experience at Georgia, Georgia Tech and Virginia.

 Working day-to-day with the Razorbacks’ hitters since her arrival in Fayetteville, McRae saw a 24-point increase (.260 to .284) from 2016 to 2017.
 Arkansas finished seventh in the SEC in batting average, up from 12th in the previous season.
 The offense also generated 54 more runs—in one fewer game—from season one to two under McRae’s watch.

 The Razorbacks’ 2017 campaign featured a power display that ranked second in the SEC and tied for 17th in the NCAA with 59 home runs, up 10 big flies from the 2016 season.
 The 59 home runs represents the fourth-highest, single-season total in program history.
 Arkansas’ .468 slugging percentage was second in the SEC and 24th in the NCAA.

 The charge was led by Nicole Schroeder and Tori Cooper who hit 17 and 10 home runs, respectively.
 McRae helped Schroeder earn a spot on the NFCA All-South Region Second Team, one season after then-freshman Ashley Diaz earned all-region accolades in 2016.
 Shortstop A.J.
 Belans who contributed eight home runs kicked off postseason honors with selection to the All-SEC Second Team.